Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to write a resume for your first job
+How to write a resume for Your First Job

-Here’s an example of one resume sample for someone who is a new job seeker:
+Here’s an example a sample resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Number and email address.
+Contact Information: Contact number and email address.
 LinkedIn profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.
+- Master of Science degree in marketing XYZ University, Graduated May 2021.

-- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior
+- Relevant course: Market Research, Data Analysis, Consumer Behavior

 Experience: